-Note: Effective summer 2006, due to state regulatory changes, the Board of Governor (BOG) Fee Waiver administered at COD will waive enrollment fees only.
+Note: Effective summer 2006, due to state regulatory changes, the California College Promise Grant (formerly known as the Board of Governor (BOG) Fee Waiver) administered at COD will waive enrollment fees only.
 Payment of the Malpractice Insurance Fee and Student Health Fee (by the student) is mandatory.